Subpoint Get the app

 The point on Earth, live

-A 3D globe pinned to the sub-satellite point - the exact spot on Earth directly under the ISS - with live altitude, speed and orbit period.
-Scrub the timeline to replay where it has been.
+A 3D globe pinned to the sub-satellite point, the exact spot on Earth directly under the ISS, with live altitude, speed and orbital period.
+Drag the timeline to wind the orbit backward and watch the ground track unspool behind it.

-Subpoint daily activity view with the ISS over Earth and a blog post about onboard research.
+Subpoint daily activity feed with the ISS over Earth and plain-language entries about onboard work.

 Today, aboard